Adrian Littlejohn: Oldham Athletic to Bury

-At Oldham he joined Neil Warnock, the manager who had signed him at Plymouth.
-Littlejohn scored his début against Watford, however both men's stay at Boundary Park was brief; Bury appointed Warnock manager in May 1998, and six months later he bought Littlejohn for £75,000.
+At Oldham, he joined Neil Warnock, the manager, who had signed him up at Plymouth.
+Littlejohn scored his début against Watford; however, both men's stay at Boundary Park was brief; Bury appointed Warnock manager in May 1998, and six months later he bought Littlejohn for £75,000.
 The "Shakers" occupied the final relegation place in the First Division in 1998–99, finishing behind Port Vale on goals scored.
 They finished 15th in 1999–2000 under new boss Andy Preece, with Littlejohn scoring 10 times in his 48 appearances.
 He scored five goals in 43 games for the Gigg Lane club in 2000–01, and in total scored 16 goals in 112 games in close to three seasons at the club.

 Sheffield United to Port Vale

-In December 1999, Warnock was made manager of Sheffield United and in October 2001 he brought Littlejohn back to the club, on a non-contract basis.
-He remained loyal to Warnock, refusing to sign a permanent contract with Carlisle United, though he was to only play three competitive matches for the first team in 2001–02, two of those coming from off the bench.
-Leaving the club in February 2003 he rejected the chance to sign with Bradford City, and instead signed with Port Vale.
+In December 1999, Warnock was made manager of Sheffield United.
+In October 2001, he brought Littlejohn back to the club, on a non-contract basis.
+He remained loyal to Warnock, refusing to sign a permanent contract with Carlisle United.
+However, he was to only play three competitive matches for the first-team in 2001–02, two of those coming from off the bench.
+Leaving the club in February 2003, he rejected the chance to sign with Bradford City, and instead signed with Port Vale.
 After impressing manager Brian Horton, his initial one-month deal was extended to the end of the season.
 He then went on to score seven goals in 41 appearances in the 2003–04 campaign.
+He was released by new manager Martin Foyle and rejected the offer of a short-term contract with Scunthorpe United.

 Later career

-In August 2004 he put pen to paper with League Two side Lincoln City.
+In August 2004, he put pen to paper with League Two side Lincoln City.
 Failing to make at impact at Sincil Bank, he was released by manager Keith Alexander in January 2005.
 He then joined Rushden & Diamonds on a contract expiring at the end of the season.
-The ageing striker made fifteen appearances for the club and also gave the younger players the benefit of his experience.
+The veteran striker made 15 appearances for Ernie Tippett's side and also gave the younger players the benefit of his experience.
 In September 2005 he signed with Mansfield Town, making seven substitute appearances in the league over the course of the 2005–06 season for Peter Shirtliff's "Stags".
-He wound his career down with a few games for non-league Leek Town, playing for the club from March to October in 2006.
-In June 2007, Littlejohn agreed to return to playing at Retford United for his old teammate Peter Duffield, before leaving the club at the end of the season.
+He wound his career down with a few games for non-League Leek Town, playing for the club from March to October in 2006.
+In June 2007, Littlejohn agreed to return to playing at Retford United for his old teammate Peter Duffield before leaving the club at the end of the season.